US LNG Production Surge Will Double Exports by 2028: EIA

 Sierra Club’s U.S. LNG Export Tracker lists proposed terminal and pipeline projects across the three countries, including nearly 40 in various planning stages.

-The American Gas Association, National Propane Gas Association, and American Petroleum Institute (API) are among industry groups praising DOE’s NFE approval, with API in a Sept.
+The American Gas Association, National Propane Gas Association, and American Petroleum Institute (API) are among industry groups praising the DOE’s NFE approval, with API in a Sept.
 4 X post calling it “step one” in resuming support for “policies that advance U.S. energy leadership, not hinder it.”

-“NFE is now able to freely supply cheaper and cleaner natural gas to underserved markets across the world and further our goal of accelerating the world’s energy transition,” NFE chair and CEO Wes Edens said in a Sept.
+“NFE is now able to freely supply cheaper and cleaner natural gas to underserved markets across the world and further our goal of accelerating the world’s energy transition,” NFE Chair and CEO Wes Edens said in a Sept.
 3 statement.

-The DOE “is under no obligation to approve these ill-advised proposals, now or ever,” Jones said.
+“[The DOE] is under no obligation to approve these ill-advised proposals, now or ever,” Jones said.

 A Southern Environmental Law Center-led coalition argues in its suit filed in the District of Columbia’s U.S. District Court that Venture Global’s CP2 LNG project in Cameron Parish violates the Natural Gas Act, does not identify a public benefit, and would negatively affect Louisiana’s commercial fishing industry.